tc-lang/trenchcoat/writeups/bound-method.md

 #### Requirements

-This algorithm takes `DescriptivBound`s as the input format for the requirements (what can be assumed true).
+This algorithm takes `DescriptiveBound`s as the input format for the requirements (what can be assumed true).

 ```rust